 The internet offers a massive amount of content for teachers and learners to choose from.
-This page lists a few of our favorite free resources to consider as you select materials for your own teaching.
+This page lists a few of our favorite (mostly free) resources to consider as you search for teaching materials.

 hoopla is a free service offered by your local public library that allows you to borrow movies, music, audiobooks, ebooks, and TV shows to enjoy on your computer, tablet, or phone – and even your TV!
 With no waiting, titles can be streamed immediately or downloaded to phones or tablets.
 Hoopla has hundreds of thousands of titles to choose from, with more being added daily. hoopla is like having your public library at your fingertips.

 If you don’t have already have an ID card from your local library, sign-up for a free Boston Public Library e-card which can be used to sign-up for hoopla.
 Massachusetts residents and students attending a school in Massachusetts qualifies for a library card.